marcelpetersen/mobil/_posts/2019-12-17-wunder-mobility-in-2019-a-retrospect.md

 ***

-As temperatures began to cool off and escooters became a more and more common sight on the streets of Germany - they officially hit the streets in June - we got tangible confirmation of just how much Wunder Mobility has been growing in size and scope: we closed a **$60 million Series B funding round** with Blumberg Capital and KCK.

 ![](/uploads/2019/12/17/YeehawAmerica.jpg)

-Shortly thereafter, **we opened our first North American offices** in Los Angeles, California and celebrated that milestone with a partnership event co-hosted by Fujitsu in San Francisco, the unofficial tech capital of the world.
-Since Wunder is a proudly international company serving clients across 6 continents and over 100 cities, expanding into the US market was a natural next step for us.
+A few months after escooters became a more and more common sight on the streets of Germany - they officially hit the streets in June - **we opened our first North American offices** in Los Angeles, California, and celebrated that milestone with a partnership event co-hosted by Fujitsu in San Francisco, the unofficial tech capital of the world.
+Since Wunder is a proudly international company serving clients across 6 continents and over 150 cities, expanding into the US market was a natural next step for us.
 Building a team of experts on-site who understand the innerworkings of the American mobility industry was of particular importance to us.

 Read our [press release](https://www.wundermobility.com/blog/wunder-mobility-launches-in-the-u-s).

 ***

 While developing Wunder Fleet further, we started to feel like an important part of the platform was missing from our portfolio: the vehicles themselves!
 That’s why we launched **Wunder Vehicles,** which are customizable, durable and shareable.
 Our vehicle team handles negotiations with manufacturers, logistics, storage and even financing options in order to make the vehicle selection process as seamless and hassle-free for our clients as possible.

 We’ve partnered with the world’s leading micromobility vehicle manufacturers to make a wide assortment of high-quality vehicles available, and we’re flexible, too: whether our clients prefer bikes, scooters or jetskis, we’re ready to find the perfect vehicle partner to suit each of their diverse needs.